 Twenty-Two by Allison Trowbridge

 Trowbridge writes reflective letters in this coming-of-age book that is intended for female audiences.
-Her perspective and grace was a guide to processing some of the things that had played out or were actively playing out in my life.
+Her perspective and grace was a guide to processing some things that had played out or were actively playing out in my life.
 I needed time to mourn and heal.
 There were a number of heavy defeats weighing over me.
 There were also great opportunities ahead that required me to part with my comfort.
 Both of these things require mourning and growth to move forward.
 I generally found the book to be the cathartic support I needed for conversations I couldn't find the energy to start on my own.
 Find retailers here.

 Money and the Prosperous Soul by Steven DeSilva